 Establishing And Disputing Paternity

 When a child is born out of wedlock in Louisiana, there is no established father by default.
 Instead, a formal acknowledgment is necessary.
-This can be done by the addition of a biological father’s name to the birth certificate in the hospital or by filling an Acknowledgment of Paternity.
+Signing the birth certificate is not enough by itself.

 Why Establish Paternity?